What is Rhein Klassik?

 A BIG thank you to all who helped make this happen.

 Pablo & Teddy

 A big thank you has to be said to my two colleagues, and wonderful friends, who have been a part of the journey from the start.
 I am eternally grateful for their time, generosity, and musicality.

 For donating his beautiful art with a camera, and his persistent encouragement through cancellations and postponements.
 You are the man.

 Their support for the project has been unwavering.
 The generosity and trust shown by Franz and Michael from the Christkatholisches Kirche is a role model to us how a community can support each other during a crisis.

 The Evangelisches-Reformierte Kirchgemeinde has become a central part of Rhein Klassik.
 Eric has fully embraced the idea of Rhein Klassik, and enabled the initiative to continue the way it does today.
 I thank you so much for your kind spirit and love for music.

 Who is behind Rhein Klassik?

 Christopher Jepson moved to Basel in 2010 to take up the position of 2.
-Solo cellist of the Sinfonieorchester Basel and for the last 8 years has been playing as Solo Cello of the Gstaad Menuhin Festival.
+Solo cellist of the Sinfonieorchester Basel, and since 2011 is Solo Cello of the Gstaad Menuhin Festival.

 He has given masterclasses in conservatories in the UK, Chile and China, and has been invited as Professor at the British Isles Music Festival, where he is still on the board of trustees.